dromara/fast-request/docs/en/guide/faq.md

 Left icon <ColorIcon icon="restfulFastRequest" /> missing.

 **A:** Open config `setting->Editor->Gutter icons->show gutter icon`

+**B:** Copy the file content then delete it and recreate it and paste it back.

 ## Q: After entering the parameters, the API call found that the parameters were invalid